Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/7-doom-gloom.md

 "It’s true and you know it.
 Anyway—"

 At that moment Daar stalked in from the bathroom, fur colored a livid green and highlighted *exactly* like Battlecat.
-Combined with a bit of a trimming to emphasize his shape and strength…he looked impressive, to say the least.
+Combined with a bit of a trimming to emphasize his shape and strength... he looked impressive, to say the least.

 The same could not *quite* be said of Hoeff.
-He *did* look like He-Man, with his very fit anatomy on glorious display, but…well, Chimp was *short.*
+He *did* look like He-Man, with his very fit anatomy on glorious display, but... well, Chimp was *short.*

 Walsh could not contain himself.
 "Oh.
 My. *God!* You’re tiny and almost naked *and* shaved!
 Hahaha!"